kryvokhyzha/llm-simple-QnA-example/README.md

 ### How to start?

 > [!IMPORTANT]\
-> Knowledge base for `RAG` consists of two parts: `.pdf` files and data from the
+> Knowledge base for `RAG` consists of two parts: `pdf files` and data from the `wikipedia`.
-> `wikipedia`.
-First part will be downloaded manually by the script and second part
+> First part will be downloaded manually by the script and second part will be downloaded
-> will be downloaded from the code.
+> from the code.

-1. Run `make download_dataset` command to download the `.pdf` files.
+1. Run `make download_dataset` command to download the `pdf files`.
 Those files will be placed in the `data` directory and it only a one part of the full dataset that will be used.
 2. Run `make run_qdrant` command to start the `Qdrant` service.
 It will be